rvanginneken/AssetBundle/README.md

     }
 ```

-Ignore the asset cache directory (used to bust browser cache):
+Ignore the asset cache directory (used to bust browser cache).
+Put the following in your .gitignore:
 ```text
     # ..
     /web/asset_cache/